priyanshu-kmr/WebTech/README.md

 ## Database Used
 - The Database used in this project was provided by MovieLens 32M.
 The data was processed to a JSON file `movies.json`.
 (Couldn't be included due to GitHub file size limitations)

-# How to run this project
-- You can run this project running the commands in your terminal `npm start` for react and mongoDb.
-- For python flask simply run the `app.py` file on your terminal.